scade-platform/SCADE/README.md

 Thank you for choosing SCADE as your cross-platform Swift app development tool.
 We look forward to seeing the amazing applications you create! 🙌

-Please replace `"your-username"` with your actual GitHub username where necessary.